- Introduction

 Big publishing houses sometimes fund authors’ reading tours, with publicists arranging tour dates, transportation, and accommodations.
 Such treatment is rare, however, and many authors decide to set up their own reading tours.
 Doing so requires time and money, but it’s possible to arrange a brief tour and to make inexpensive transportation and accommodation plans.

 The first step is to contact bookstores, libraries, universities, bars, restaurants, cafés, community centers, and other venues that host readings.
 If you can, send the event coordinators at these locations a free copy of your book before you call.
 Allowing a two- to six-month lead time, ask the event coordinators if you can schedule a reading, lecture, question-and-answer session, or book signing.
-Confirm arrangements with a follow-up letter or e-mail.
+Confirm arrangements with a follow-up phone call or e-mail.
+You can search for potential reading venues in our Literary Places database.

 If your reading engagements involve travel to other cities, states, or countries, you can often rely on relatives, friends, or friends of friends to put you up for a night or two.
 Frequent-flier miles, if you have them, might offer an inexpensive way of getting around, as might some train and bus lines.
 Driving yourself will probably be expensive, but it may be the most convenient mode of travel.

-Use your personal mailing list and other contacts to publicize your readings as widely as possible, and, if you have a publicist, be sure to communicate your plans, as your publisher might be able to help publicize or fund some of your tour.
-The Readings/Workshops program of Poets & Writers pays fees to writers giving readings or teaching workshops in New York, California, Atlanta, Chicago, Detroit, Houston, Seattle, New Orleans, Washington, D.C. and Tucson.
+Use your personal mailing list, social media, and our Literary Events Calendar (free and available to everyone) to publicize your readings as widely as possible, and, if you have a publicist, be sure to communicate your plans, as your publisher might be able to help publicize or fund some of your tour.

 Hiring an Independent Publicist

-An independent publicist can use his or her experience and contacts to help you put together a press kit, make contacts, and set up readings or radio spots.
-Most writers will find the cost of hiring an independent publicist prohibitive ($5,000 to $20,000), but some manage to save up the money or put aside a portion of their advance to cover a publicist’s expenses.
+An independent publicist can use his or her experience and contacts to help you put together a press kit, make contacts, and set up readings.
+Most writers will find the cost of hiring an independent publicist prohibitive (costs vary greatly, but a standard fee starts at about $5,000), but some manage to save up the money or put aside a portion of their advance to cover a publicist’s expenses.

 If you do hire a publicist, first do some research to find one who can devote real time and expertise to your work.
+Ask other authors for recommendations when you start your search.
 Be sure to ask prospective publicists how long they have worked in book publicity and for whom, whether they specialize in niche markets or handle all genres, how many authors or projects they take on at a time, and whether they work on an hourly basis or for a placement or project fee.
+If you can, reach out to one or two clients of any publicists you are considering hiring and ask them about their relationship with their publicists, how they conduct business, and how effective their publicity efforts have been.

 Other Resources